wpbezemer/esp8266_p1meter/README.md

 - You should now see a new wifi network `ESP******` connect to this wifi network, a popup should appear, else manually navigate to `192.168.4.1`
 - Configure your wifi and MQTT settings
 - To check if everything is up and running you can listen to the MQTT topic `hass/status`, on startup a single message is sent.

-**Extra features:**
-- There are 3 types of API's: "Home assistant auto Discovery", "MQTT Server" and "restart server"
-  - "/retart"                                             --> this restarts the device
-  - "/haon"                                               --> this will enable Home Assistant Auto Discovery
-  - "/haoff"                                              --> this will disable Home Assistant Auto Discovery
-  - "/mqtt?server=192.168.1.19"                           --> this will update the MQTT server and restarts the device
-- WiFi reconnect every 15 mins by configured WiFi unavailability
-- MQTT reconnect once WiFi is reconnected.
-- Home Assistant Auto discovery

 ## Connecting to the P1 meter